drewdeponte/git-ps-book/src/tool/design-principles.md

 model](../conceptual-model.md) would not only, not feel like overhead, but feel even more streamlined than a normal Git workflow.

-## Work with existing defact peer review tools
+## Work with existing defacto peer review tools

 One of the biggest driving forces for Git Patch Stack was that we wanted a way to work within the [conceptual model](../conceptual-model.md) without having to